NBISweden/workshop-reproducible-research/docs/git.md

 git diff master --color-words
 ```

+This shows the difference between the active branch (test_alignment) and master.
 Here we add the argument `--color-words` which should display the difference on a word- rather than line-basis.
-Do you see that git reports `--very-sensitive-local --trim5 5` to be the differences between the test_alignment and master branches?
+Do you see that git reports `--very-sensitive-local --trim5 5` to be the difference between the test_alignment and master branches?

 Now, assume that we have tested our code and the alignment analysis is run successfully with our new parameters.
 We want to merge our work into the master branch.
 It is good to start with checking the differences between branches (as we just did) so that we know what we will merge.